BCDevOps/StorageMigration/MigrationSteps.md

 **It's always a good idea to make sure you have recent and validated backups of all of your data before you continue.**

+**Tip:** The `scaleDown` and `scaleUp` commands provided by the `manage` script can be used to scale other application pods.
+For example; if you are migrating the PVC for a PostgreSQL instance, you may want to scale the application pods that depend on the database service before and after you perform the migration.

 1. Initialize the PVC migrator environment using the 'init' command; for example:
     ```
     ./manage -n devex-von-image init